 If I don't like something ordered from IF & Co., can I get a refund?

-We do not allow refunds, but you may be eligible for store credit.
+Depending on your case, you may or may not be eligible for a refund and/or store credit.
 Please read and understand our Returns and Exchange policy before placing your order.

 Do you finance?
 Can I make payments?

-At the moment, we do not offer any type of financing.
+We now offer financing options through Affirm.
 For custom orders, we accept a maximum of 2 payments before releasing the order: One 50% deposit to start on the order, and another 50% payment upon completion of the order before shipping out.

 What quality of diamonds do you offer?